-Throughout the website for CRE (CapRate Events), both on the home page and individual events’ pages, you won’t find any follow-me links for Twitter.
-However what you do see through the website are conspicuous links to “Join Us on LinkedIn” – which leads to the private LinkedIn Group for CRE's Commercial Real Estate Data Center Networking Group (CapRate Events, LLC).
+Throughout the website for CRE (CapRate Events), both on the home page and individual events pages, you won’t find any follow-me links for Twitter.
+However, what you see through the website are conspicuous links to “Join Us on LinkedIn,” – leading to the private LinkedIn Group for CRE's Commercial Real Estate Data Center Networking Group (CapRate Events, LLC).

-While the LinkedIn Group for CapRate Events does have over 1,500 members and affords the conference organizers the ability to email the group once a week, just like any other LinkedIn Group, this approach keeps all conversations behind the curtain.
+While the LinkedIn Group for CapRate Events has over 1,500 members and allows the conference organizers to email the group once a week, just like any other LinkedIn Group, this approach keeps all conversations behind the curtain.

 This shrouding has its pros and cons.
-On the positive aside, attendees have more assurances that their conversations are only being heard by those either at a particular event, or at a previous event.
+On the positive side, attendees are more assured that their conversations are only being heard by those at a particular event or a previous event.